Over the years, I’ve been surprised more than once by a fish willing to bite at the strangest moments.

 Countless times, I’ve set my rod down to reach for something to drink or eat, and to my surprise I had a fish on the other end of the line.
 One of my biggest catches came when I was trying to see how far I could cast.

-What I did which was different than most was that I tried to learn from each situation so that someday I could have another trick up my sleeve.
-Sometimes the best casts are the ones that you’re not trying to make.
+What I did that was different than most was that I tried to learn from each situation, so that someday I could have another trick up my sleeve.
+Sometimes, the best casts are the ones that you’re not really trying to make.

-Bluegills are being caught in large numbers right now for those fishing with small worms in the backs of sloughs.
+Bluegills are being caught in large numbers for those fishing with small worms in the backs of sloughs.
 Catfish are being caught on chicken livers and clams.

 New Melones Lake

-Trout are being caught for those fishing under submersible lights during the night and the Kokanee bite remains wide open for those who choose to troll.
-The hot bait right now seems to be Apex Lures tipped with shoepeg corn fished trolled anywhere from 70-100 feet deep.
+Trout are being caught for those fishing under submersible lights during the night and the kokanee bite remains wide open for those who choose to troll.
+The hot bait seems to be Apex Lures tipped with shoepeg corn fished trolled anywhere from 70 to 100 feet deep.

-The catfish bite is really good all over the lake at night and are being caught while using anchovies or chicken livers.
+The catfish bite is good all over the lake at night.
+Catfish are being caught while using anchovies or chicken livers.

 Lake Don Pedro

-The best bite on the lake is for those anglers going after kokanee.
-There are a lot of 2-pound kokanee being caught by anglers trolling between 60-100 feet deep while using Vance’s Sling Blade Dodgers trailed with Uncle Larry’s spinners tipped with shoe peg corn.
+There are still kokanee being caught by anglers trolling between 60 and100 feet deep while using Vance’s Sling Blade Dodgers trailed with Uncle Larry’s spinners tipped with shoepeg corn.

-Bass fishing is good for smaller fish.
-Anglers fishing for bass are using shakey head worms down to 20 feet deep.
+Bass fishing is good for those fishing with 6-inch Senkos fished weightless and are tossed towards the bank and worked out into deeper water.
+Anglers fishing for bass are also doing well while using shaky head worms down to 20 feet deep.

 Bass fishing is good for anglers who are finding shade along the bank or fishing deep with plastics.
-Trout fishing has also been good for those trolling earlier in the day until about noon.
-Bluegill fishing is really good for those fishing the shallows with worms and crickets.
+Kokanee fishing has also been good for those trolling earlier in the day until about noon.
+Bluegill fishing is good right now for those fishing the shallows with worms and crickets.

-The bite is really good for bluegill and bass.
-Bass are being caught right now just about anywhere on the lake, with rocky points being the best spots.
+The bite is good for bluegill and bass.
+Bass are being caught just about anywhere on the lake, with rocky points being the best spots.
 Small plastic worms worked along the bottom are producing a lot of bites during the day.

 Bluegills are being caught shallow by those fishing with red worms in the backs of coves.